PS6790/Cocktail-Finder-Mini-LP/readme.md

-## Cocktail Finder:
+# Cocktail Finder:

-Search and generate random cocktails from the https://www.thecocktaildb.com/ API while listening to music (built with: HTML, CSS/Tailwind, Vanilla JS)
+Search and generate random cocktails from the https://www.thecocktaildb.com/ API.

+The navigation bar also includes a music player which allows to listen to music songs.

 ## Specifications: